pubsubdb/pubsubdb/docs/model_driven_development.md

         # ...
 ```

-#### 4.1.2.
+#### 4.1.3.
 Await

-An await activity is used to wait for an external event or a specific condition to be met before proceeding with the execution of the graph.
+An `await` activity is used to wait for an external event or a specific condition to be met before proceeding with the execution of the graph.
 This can be useful when the workflow depends on data or events from other components in the application.

 Example of an await activity in YAML: